Conquest dynasty

+An alternative concept to "conquest dynasty", also coined by Wittfogel, is the "infiltration dynasty", which describes dynastic regimes established by non-Han peoples who had already partly assimilated into the court politics and social hierarchy of Han-dominated dynasties before seizing power via coup d'état or rebellion.
+Examples of such dynasties include the various Northern dynasties (mostly founded by Xianbei rulers), the short-lived Yan dynasty (founded by Sogdian rebels) and three of the Five dynasties (i.e. Later Tang, Later Jin and Later Han, which were ruled by fully sinicized Shatuo sovereigns).

 Concept

-The term "conquest dynasty" was coined by the German-American sinologist Karl August Wittfogel in his 1949 revisionist history of the Liao dynasty (916–1125).
-He argued that the Liao, as well as the Jin (1115–1234), Yuan (1271–1368), and Qing (1644–1912) dynasties of China were not really "Chinese", and that the ruling families did not fully assimilate into the dominant Han culture.
+Karl August Wittfogel coined the term "conquest dynasty" in his 1949 revisionist history of the Liao dynasty.
+He argued that the Khitan-ruled Liao, as well as the Jurchen-ruled Jin, the Mongol-ruled Yuan and the Manchu-ruled Qing dynasties were not really "Chinese", but are foreign regimes whose primary association with China was the result of short-term invasive conquests and their ruling families did not fully commit to assimilating into the dominant Han Chinese culture.
+Meanwhile, not all non-Han regimes were seen as "conquest dynasties" by Wittfogel: he considered some of these regimes, such as the Northern Wei, to be "infiltration dynasties".

 The "conquest dynasty" concept was warmly received by mostly Japanese scholars such as Otagi Matsuo, who preferred to view these dynasties in the context of a "history of Asia" rather than a "history of China".
-Alternative views to the concept of "conquest dynasty" from American sinologists include Owen Lattimore's idea of the steppe as a "reservoir", Wolfram Eberhard's concept of a "superstratification" of Chinese society with nomadic peoples, and Mary C. Wright's thesis of sinicization.
+Alternative views to the "conquest dynasty" concept include American sinologist Owen Lattimore's idea of the Eurasian Steppe as a "reservoir", Wolfram Eberhard's concept of a "superstratification" of Chinese society with nomadic peoples, and Mary C. Wright's thesis of sinicization.
 Among historians, the labelling of "conquest dynasties" has proven to be controversial, especially when using such characterization on dynasties such as the Jin.
-Meanwhile, not all non-Han regimes were seen as "conquest dynasties" by Karl August Wittfogel; some of these regimes, such as the Northern Wei, were considered "infiltration dynasties" by him.